Double Entry Accounting

 The total amount of the transactions in each case must balance out, ensuring that all dollars are accounted for.
 Debits are typically noted on the left side of the ledger, while credits are typically noted on the right side.

-Publicly-held firms must use the double-entry system of accounting, as it's required by law.
-Public companies must follow the accounting rules and methods dictated by generally accepted accounting principles (GAAP), which are controlled by the nongovernmental entity, Financial Accounting Standards Board (FASB).
+Public companies must follow the accounting rules and methods dictated by generally accepted accounting principles (GAAP), which are controlled by a nongovernmental entity called the Financial Accounting Standards Board (FASB).